-Since its inception, The Thomas and Elsie Foundation has awarded over $2,000,000 worth of scholarships to more than 55 Sacred Heart High School students.
+Since its inception, The Thomas and Elsie Foundation has awarded over $2,000,000 worth of scholarships to students.
 There are usually between eight and fifteen scholarship students enrolled in colleges and universities during any academic year.
 The Deeley Foundation does not place any restrictions on the choice of schools; scholarship recipients are free to select any college or university they wish to attend.

 The following chart shows the number of students receiving Deeley Foundation scholarships for any given academic year.
-While the number of students receiving aid varies from year to year, the trend over time is towards increasing the number of students receiving scholarships.
+While the number of students receiving aid varies from year to year, the trend over time is toward increasing the number receiving scholarships.
 With our expanding number of partnership agreements, we expect that this increasing trend will continue in the future.

 We are extremely proud of the graduation rate of our scholarship recipients.
 Over 97% of our recipients graduate from college; a figure that exceeds the success rate of almost every college in the country!
 The chart below summarizes the wide array of colleges that our recipients have attended.

-Our scholarships are not necessarily awarded to students who are the best academically in high school.
-There are several factors that the selection committee considers when making scholarship awards, and academic success, while a factor, is not an over-riding one.
-The chart below illustrates that almost two-thirds of our scholarship recipients are NOT in the top 10% of the class academically.
+Scholarships are not necessarily awarded to students who are the best academically in high school.
+There are several factors that the selection committee considers when making scholarship awards, and academic success, while a factor, is not an overriding one.
+The chart below illustrates that roughly two-thirds of our scholarship recipients are NOT in the top 10% of the class academically.

 Many of our recipients have gone on to obtain advanced degrees.
-More than half have obtained advanced degrees and six have either obtained Doctorates or are working towards them.
+More than half have obtained advanced degrees, and several have either obtained Doctorates or are working towards them.
 The chart below depicts the distribution of these degrees.

 The students whose names are highlighted below are those scholarship recipients who either are serving or have already served as mentors and/or are providing assistance to one or more of our scholarship recipients.
+Almost half of our previous scholarship recipients have volunteered to serve as mentors for newer recipients; several have volunteered multiple times!
 The Deeley Foundation is extremely appreciative of these students who are helping us “pay it forward”.

 ---|---|---|